AdrienChampion/induction_for_dummies/src/preface/readme.md

 Rust's most peculiar feature is the notion of *ownership* and the associated [*borrow-checker*][borrow checker].
 Similar to type-checking, borrow-checking abstracts the actual code to encode it in a framework so that it can reason about the program.
-Type-checking's core notion is that of types, and the equivalent for borrow-checking is *lifetimes*.
+Type-checking's core notion is that of types, and the equivalent for borrow-checking is *lifetimes*, *i.e.* the length of time for which some data exists and can be used.

+> Understanding lifetimes and the borrow-checker is not required for the next chapters.
+It is
+> presented here as an example of encoding a problem in a framework where constraints can be
+> constructed.
+Looking at these constraints, a tool (the borrow-checker here) can draw conclusion
+> regarding the (un)safety of the program.

 Consider the following Rust function, where `'a` is a lifetime parameter.

 ```rust ,compile_fail
 // DOES NOT COMPILE